 But there are also major trade-offs.
-To begin with, these exchanges are centralized, meaning there’s a central entity that has the ultimate control over it, which could expose them to hacks, mismanagement, or regulatory crackdowns.
-Further, the wallet you get on an exchange is a custodial wallet meaning that the exchange controls the private keys related to your assets, you only get to use your standard Web2 logins i.e email and password. private keys.
+To begin with, these exchanges are centralized.
+Meaning there’s a central entity that has the ultimate control over it.
+Which could expose them to hacks, mismanagement, or regulatory crackdowns.
+Further, the wallet you get on an exchange is a custodial wallet.
+Meaning that the exchange controls the private keys related to your assets.
+You only get to use your standard Web2 logins i.e. email and password, and private keys.
 In other words, with a CEX you get limited ownership of your assets.

 The Case for Decentralized Exchanges (DEX)

 Decentralized exchanges came into existence to solve the challenges posed by centralized exchanges.
 Instead of using a centralized infrastructure, they use decentralized smart contracts to execute orders.
 Replacing order books of CEXs with automated market makers that use liquidity pools to fill token swap requests.

 Too much jargon?
 Let’s simplify that for you.